Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 ## Troubleshooting

-If you added a logging configuration file to your `$BinDir` as described above, every time you run the Profile Server, logs are going to be created in `$BinDir\Logs` folder.
+If you added the logging configuration file to your `$BinDir` as described above, every time you run the Profile Server, logs are going to be created in `$BinDir\Logs` folder.
 If there are any problems with your Profile Server, the log file will contain detailed information about it and may help you solve the problems.